 Step 1 - Read the job/apprenticeship description

-Yep, we know this one seems a bit obvious, but when we say ‘read’ we really mean dissect.
+Yes, we know this one seems a bit obvious, but when we say ‘read’ we really mean dissect.
 Figure out exactly what these guys want from their ideal applicant.
 If you’re lucky, they’ll have provided a handy bullet point list.
 If not, just highlight key words and create your own.
-Have a go with this one:
+Here’s an example adapted from a real job listing:

 Hopefully, your list will look a little like this one: